NextLevel/NextLevel/README.md

 - Questions?
 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/nextlevel) with the tag 'nextlevel'.
 - Want to contribute?
 Submit a pull request.

-### Stickers
+### Sticker

-If this project was helpful, check out the [standardized](https://terinjokes.github.io/StickerConstructorSpec/) sticker on [Sticker Mule](https://www.stickermule.com/en/marketplace/15145-next-level).
+If you found this project to be helpful, check out the [Next Level sticker](https://www.stickermule.com/en/marketplace/15145-next-level).

+It conforms to the [living standard](https://terinjokes.github.io/StickerConstructorSpec/), just incase another project may want to do the same.

+Here’s a sign up link for [$10 credit](https://www.stickermule.com/unlock?ref_id=1012370701).

 ### Complementary Projects